Jeffers Petroglyphs: Astronomy at Jeffers Petroglyphs

-The Starry Night, Prairie Night event is held annually in the park.
+The Starry Night, Prairie Night event is held annually in the park, hosted by the Bell Museum of Natural History and Minnesota Historical Society.
 During this time the park manager allows amateur astronomers to use the park and facilities.
 Many amateur astronomers attend this event and several members bring their telescopes and allow, and often encourage, others to share their views of the night sky.
 This site is valued not only because of its historic nature but also because of its dark night skies.
 The site is much darker than most populated areas in Minnesota and is rated green by the Clear Sky Chart.